 Modes made easy: Many people see the musical modes as being part of a bigger mode or parent scale, which is the Ionian mode.
 But 90% of the time I don’t approach the music modes this way.
 I like to see each mode as a separate scale.
 So it’s not part of something bigger.
 The Dorian mode scale is what it is and not some kind of small brother from the major scale.
 So is D Dorian the same as C major?
 Short answer: No

 I will explain how you make a Dorian scale and chord progression.
-You can use this for writing beautiful melodies and full songs.
+You can use this for writing beautiful melodies and complete songs.
 Just follow these four steps below.

 How to write music in the Dorian mode: